Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ~ $
 ```

-For example with the just built image we can run a container which trusts the [self-signed badssl] certificate:
+For example with the just built image we can run a container which trusts the [self-signed BadSSL] certificate:

 ```sh
 $ docker run \